Nirtzy/telegram_bot/README.md

 - `/question` — Get a random Python multiple-choice question
 - `/score` — See your quiz score
 - `/vocab` — Get 10 random Python terms with definitions (EN/RU)
+- `/pronounce` — Practice pronunciation: get a phrase, hear it, repeat it, and get feedback
 - **Voice messages** — Send a voice message and get a transcription (powered by OpenAI Whisper)

 ## Installation